telerik/blazor-docs/components/dropdownlist/overview.md

 @[template](/_contentTemplates/dropdowns/features.md#popup-settings)

-## Blazor DropDownList Reference and Methods
+## DropDownList Reference and Methods

 The DropDownList is a generic component and its type comes from the model it is bound to and from the value field type.
 See the [Component Reference]({%slug components/dropdownlist/databind%}#component-reference) section in the Data Binding article for details and examples.